Town Homes at Fairways Edge

 Limited but explicit evidence: one listing explicitly states "heated swimming pool" and one MLS listing flags HEAPOO, while most other remarks mention a pool or hot tub without stating heating.
 Evidence is therefore present but limited to a small number of listings/agents.

-I looked for descriptions like saltwater pool, salt pool, or saline pool.
-The public remarks consistently mention a pool, hot tub, spa, or resort-style amenities, but never identify the pool as saltwater.
+I looked for terms such as saltwater pool, salt pool, or saline pool.
+The listings repeatedly mention a pool, spa, jacuzzi, or hot tub, but never identify the pool as salt water.

 No analysis available